0sps/sullivan.mx/_posts/2026-04-01-Gavin-Grier-stalker.md

 ### How we met (January – April 2024)

 I met Gavin in January 2024 from a dating app.
-I was wrapping up my last year of college, and had just moved from Seattle to attend flight school in Sidney, OH.
+I was wrapping up my last year of college, and Gavin had just moved from Seattle to attend flight school in Sidney, OH.

 We talked for a few weeks and eventually went on a real date on March 5th.